-It is easy to keep up with Kardashians than with ever-changing tax laws!!
+It is easier to keep up with Kardashians than with ever-changing tax laws!!
 No wonder it gets challenging to file your taxes.
 You have been closely following news about all tax-related changes and then you blinked and now you don’t know what you missed!
 Luckily, the team at NexGen Tax is here to walk you through the must-know tax law changes for 2021, so you can file your taxes with confidence.
 Top 10 Must-know changes for 2021 taxes Here is a summary of the top tax law changes for 2021 and a brief outline of what has changed along with the reason why it could matter to you.

 Need help navigating 2021 tax law changes?
-NexGen Tax team of fully vetted accounting and tax professionals will evaluate your tax situation, and can help you determine whether you qualify for a deduction and identify other opportunities to minimize your taxes.
+NexGen Tax team of fully vetted accounting and tax professionals will evaluate your tax situation and can help you determine whether you qualify for a deduction and identify other opportunities to minimize your taxes.
 Contact our Tax Services team to learn how legislation can impact you or can benefit you.
 Reach out to us today.
-2021 Tax Changes Change Impacting Individual Tax Filing

 Stimulus payments and Recovery Rebate Credits

 You need to report any stimulus payments you received in the spring of 2021 on your tax return.
 At the time of tax filing, if you realize that you didn’t get every dollar you should have, you can claim a Recovery Rebate Credit to get the money you deserve.
 Unlike last year, the IRS will send out Letter 6475 in January to everyone who received the Stimulus payments, which will show the amount you received for 2021.
-In order to avoid tax refund delays, you may want to use the amounts shown on your Letter 6475 to report your payment and claim any additional money.
+To avoid tax refund delays, you may want to use the amounts shown on your Letter 6475 to report your payment and claim any additional money.
 Find out more about Letter 6475 and how to validate your amount if you don’t have your letter.

 Child Tax Credit

-- Earned Income Tax Credit
+Earned Income Tax Credit

 The Earned Income Tax Credit has always been a valuable tax credit for families whose income falls beyond a certain threshold but understanding who is eligible for it has always been a bit complicated.
 For the tax year 2021, the IRS has expanded the maximum credit for childless workers from $538 to about $1,500, making this credit even more valuable.
-Additional changes include lowering the bottom age limit to 19 and allowing for those without children to claim the credit if they are 65 or older.
+Additional changes include lowering the bottom age limit to 19 and allowing those without children to claim the credit if they are 65 or older.
 These changes are new for 2021 tax filing.
 Besides this, you can also choose to use your 2019 income to calculate your Earned Income Credit amount if your 2019 earned income is larger than your 2021 earned income and that provides a larger credit (this is called the Lookback Rule).
-However, keep in mind that if you decide to use your 2019 income for calculation, it might take IRS more time to process your refund.
-As you may already know that the Earned Income Credit is a refundable credit, meaning after it helps reduce your tax bill, you could potentially get your money back.
+However, keep in mind that if you decide to use your 2019 income for calculation, it might take the IRS more time to process your refund.
+As you may already know the Earned Income Credit is refundable, meaning after it helps reduce your tax bill, you could potentially get your money back.
 With the changes above and the potential for a delay related to using the Lookback Rule, it is always advisable to get help from a tax expert to file your taxes.
-NexGen Taxes team of fully vetted accounting and tax professionals will evaluate your tax situation, and do the analysis to figure out if choosing to use the Lookback Rule can qualify you for a better refund and helps you in minimizing your taxes.
+NexGen Taxes team of fully vetted accounting and tax professionals will evaluate your tax situation, and analyze to figure out if choosing to use the Lookback Rule can qualify you for a better refund and help you in minimizing your taxes.

 Child and Dependent Care Credit